AlessandroRuggiero/IcarusVerilogDevContainer/README.md

 - **Portable Development Environment**: Work in a consistent environment across different systems without worrying about local dependencies.
 - **Streamlined Workflow**: Easily compile, simulate, and debug Verilog designs with Icarus Verilog in the container.

+### The DevContaine contains:

+1. Icarus Verilog: A Verilog simulation and synthesis tool.
+2. GTKWave: A waveform viewer for analyzing simulation outputs.

 ## Getting Started

 ### Prerequisites